UW-Madison-ACI/boot-camps/setup/README.md

 - `git --version`
 - `python --version`
 - `ipython --version`
+- `python -c "import nose"`

-If your setup is correct, the `git`, `python`, and `ipython` version identifiers will be shown on your screen.
+If your setup is correct, the `git`, `python`, and `ipython` version identifiers will be shown on your screen;
+the last command will not produce any output.